 An open house is your chance to show a property to many potential buyers at once.
 To maximize the benefit of an open house, you need to boost awareness.
 The best way to do that is through signage.

 Open house signs are different than for sale signs you would place in a client’s yard.
 While you might use a rider slot as a way to promote an upcoming open house, dedicated signs will do most of the heavy lifting of pulling in drive-by interest.
 The signs you will use to advertise your open house need to be easier to move.
-Because of this, open house signs frequently (but not always) take the form of a-frame signs or similar styles of frames which aren’t staked in the ground.
+Because of this, open house signs frequently (but not always) take the form of a-frame signs or similar styles of frames that aren’t staked in the ground.

 The Critical First Impression